jax-ml/jax/docs/pallas/tpu/matmul.md

 Let's think about how to analyze matrix multiplication performance.

+> Quick note: in this guide, we'll be discussing floating point operations, but want to make the distinction between FLOPs vs FLOP/s.
+  When we say "FLOPs" we mean "floating point operations", as in a number of operations.
+When we say "FLOP/s", we refer to "floating point operations *per second*", as in a *rate* of performing floating point operations.

 The number of FLOPs in a `(m, k) x (k, n)` matrix multiplication are (approximately) `2 * m * k * n`.
 (Technically it is `n * m * (2k - 1)` but for large enough `k` our approximation is sufficient.)

 The minimum amount of memory usage for a matrix multiply (assuming float32) is the total size of the inputs (copying into VMEM) plus the size of the output (copying into HBM).
 Thus the minimum bandwidth usage is `(m * k + k * n + m * n) * 4 bytes/float32`.
 Memory usage can be greater if we re-read the inputs multiple times, which is often the case.